neos/Neos.EventSourcing/Readme.md

 }
 ```

 Notice that the commands do not have any dependency on the framework.
-They are pure POJOs and
-should optimally be immutable.
+They are pure POJOs and should optimally be immutable.

+Commands should be validated inside your Controller like normal Flow controller arguments to make sure they are
+structurally valid.
+Further constraints can then be validated with Domain Model Validators (see [here](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/Validation.html#validating-domain-models)) or directly inside the
+Controller or CommandHandler.

 ### Event